-Registration Authorities (RAs) are mainly responsible for collection and authentication of subscribers' identities, attributes and contact information to facilitate CA certificate issuance and revocation and certificate administration work including re-key, modification, renewal, suspension and resumption.
+Registration Authority (RA) is mainly responsible for collection and authentication of subscribers' identities, attributes and contact information to facilitate CA's certificate issuance, certificate revocation and certificate administration work including re-key, modification, renewal, suspension and resumption.

 The eCA itself serves the role of RA and performs RA work in accordance with the CPS approved by the Policy Management Committee.